cabouman/svmbir/docs/source/install.rst

 3. **Installation of gcc on MacOS:**
 If you are installing from PyPI, then we recommend you use the gcc compiler.

+Note the default C compiler on macOS, clang, appears as gcc even though it is not gcc.
+To check that you have the correct compiler, run the command ``gcc --version``.

 In order to install gcc, you should do the following:

 * Install the ``Command Line Tools for Xcode`` available `[here] <https://developer.apple.com/download/more/>`__.